In a Nutshell

 Using WooCommerce doesn’t mean you have to give up the other functionalities that have made Wordpress one of the best loved tools in open source.
 As a WooCommerce user, you can integrate a blog with your online shop.
 This can be used to communicate news to your customers.
 Have a shipping delay that you need to warn your customers about before they place an order?
 You can simply create a blog post to warn consumers to expect possible delays when ordering from you.

-If you’re in the business of selling accommodation through a WooCommerce integrated Wordpress installation, then you can coordinate your bookings with your Google calendar.
+If you’re in the business of selling accommodation through a WooCommerce integrated Wordpress installation, then you can coordinate your bookings with the Bookings extension that can integrate your Google calendar.
 The native Google Calendar integration creates an appointment to correspond with all bookings placed through your website.

-If you’re online store also has a bricks and mortar location, then you might want to show your customers exactly where you are located.
-Using Google Maps, you can grab the embed code to display a real time map of your business location to those browsing your web page.
+If your online store also has a bricks and mortar location, then you might want to show your customers exactly where you are located.
+Using the Store Locator extension (based on the Google Maps API), you can grab the embed code to display a real time map of your business location to those browsing your web page.

 Social Media Integrations